If you’re hoping to see whales, here are the best spots to visit.

 Essential Tips for Whale Watching in the US

-- From what we hear, chances of sightings are much higher in early morning.
+- From what we hear, chances of sightings are much higher in the early morning.

 - When the waves are high, it’s so hard to see any movement.
 Half the time I couldn’t tell if it was a wave or a fin.

-- This means you will want to bring your longest lens preferably on a cropped body (this is the lens we use).
+- This means you will want to bring your longest lens, preferably on a cropped body (this is the lens we use).

 - If you’re bringing a lot of camera gear.
 You may want to bring your own dry bag.
-We’ve tried out a few, and so far this one is our favorite.
+We’ve tried out a few, and so far these are our favorite.